 If you are renting a self-contained flat or apartment in your landlord’s home, your tenancy is covered by the residential tenancies legislation and your landlord must register it with the Residential Tenancies Board.
 However, if you are renting a room that is part of your landlord's home, your tenancy is not covered by this legislation.

 You may be entitled to claim Rent Supplement or Housing Assistance Payment or Rent Supplement in the same way as other tenants.
 As part of the qualifying conditions for these rental supports, you must be able to prove that the tenancy is genuine.

 Self-contained flat or apartment

-However, if your flat or apartment was originally part of the main house, your landlord must register the tenancy under the Residential Tenancies Act 2004.
-However, the landlord can choose to opt out of the provisions on security of tenure, which are in Part 4 of the Residential Tenancies Act 2004.
+If the flat or apartment was originally part of the main house, your landlord must register the tenancy under the Residential Tenancies Act 2004.
+However, the landlord can choose to opt out of the provisions on security of tenure, which are in Part 4 of the Act.
 This option is available under Section 25 of the Act.
 You must get notice in writing, before the start of the tenancy, if the landlord wishes to take this option.

 Renting a room